 Things to know before signing a commercial lease:

-• Carefully review all lease terms and conditions.
-Pay attention to clauses regarding rent, lease duration, renewal options, maintenance responsibilities, alterations.
-Also check the termination clause before signing the commercial lease.
+- Carefully review all lease terms and conditions.
+Pay attention to clauses regarding rent, lease duration, renewal options, maintenance responsibilities, and alterations.
+Also, check the termination clause before signing the commercial lease.

 9 Steps to Navigate the Commercial Leasing Process